magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/entities.md

 **Avatar Entities** differ from **Object Entities** in one key way.
 Avatar entities are automatically assigned the AvatarSpaceComponent by default.
 This gives them the built-in capability to represent a user, whereas object entities do not come with default components and must be customized based on their intended use.

-## Transient and Non-Transient Entities
+## Transient and Persistent Entities

-In CSP, space entities may be either **transient** or **non-transient (persistent)** based on whether they should persist in a space.
+In CSP, space entities may be either **transient** or **persistent (non-transient)** based on whether they should persist in a space.

-The distinction between transient and non-transient entities plays a significant role in creating a consistent multi-user experience.
+The distinction between transient and persistent entities plays a significant role in creating a consistent multi-user experience.
 Setting persistence incorrectly can lead to issues in the user experience.

 ### Transient Entities